dilner1/Hangman/README.md

 Cause: If there is _ left at the end of a game they are added onto the next game's word. \
 Resolution: Problem only occured when providing a fixed word to guess, which I did in testing, when I changed this to random each time as it should be the problem dissapeared.

+Problem:  \
+Cause:  \
+Resolution:

+if play.check_win(lives) == False:
+                play.restart_game()

 ## Unfixed Bugs

+Do not have a function to stop repeating words so theoretically can have the same word appear again after

 # Deployment